 Together, these competitive advantages help Leggett & Platt maintain healthy margins and consistent profitability.
 That said, the company did not perform well during the Great Recession.

 Earnings-per-share during the Great Recession are shown below:

 - 2006 earnings-per-share of $1.57

 - 2010 earnings-per-share of $1.15 (55% increase)

+This earnings volatility should not come as a surprise.
 As primarily a mattress and furniture products manufacturer, it is reliant on a healthy housing market for growth.
 The housing market collapsed during the Great Recession, which caused a significant decline in earnings-per-share in 2007.

 Valuation & Expected Returns